sdunayer/laravel-taxcloud/README.md

 The smoketest also provides an excellent set of examples on how to use this library.

-A "stable" release will be considered when tests cover 90% or more of code, though 100% coverage is the target.

 About
 ----------------
 PHP library to facilitate the ability of your PHP web application to